Table Mountain is Cape Town’s dominant geological feature. It towers almost exactly one kilometer above the city.

-The late start and slow but steady pace resulted in reaching the summit plateau at almost 5:30pm.
+The late start and slow but steady pace resulted in reaching the summit plateau at almost 17:30.

-The actual summit, Maclear’s Beacon, which is a few meters higher, lies to the north of this point.
+The actual summit, Maclear’s Beacon, which is only a few meters higher, lies to the north of this point.
 It is another hour’s hike out and back.
-The late hour and the need to reach the cable car station before the last car down at 6:00pm meant a trip to the beacon was out of the question.
+The late hour and the need to reach the cable car station before the last car down at 18:00 meant a trip to the beacon was out of the question.

-The cable car station on top has a restaurant, snack shop and gift shop.
+The upper cable car station has a restaurant, snack shop and gift shop.
 I bypassed them and straightaway purchased my adult, one-way ticket for 135R (about $10).
 I boarded at 5:50pm.